Maldives History, Language and Culture

 Language in Maldives

 The national language is Dhivehi.
-English is widely used as a business language in government offices and the commercial sector.
+English is widely spoken by locals.
 French, German, Russian, Italian and Chinese are widely used at resorts.